reframejs/reframe/docs/overview.template.md

    [Reframe Rationale - Universal](/docs/reframe-rationale.md#universal) shows what different types of apps there are and how Reframe supports them all.
  - **Escapable**
    <br/>
-   Most of your code (~95%-99%) will be entirely independent of Reframe.
+   The vast majority of your code will be entirely independent of Reframe.
-   This means that, if you decide to get rid of Reframe, you will have to rewrite only ~1%-5% of your code.
+   This means that, if you decide to get rid of Reframe, you will have to rewrite only few parts of your code.
    <br/>
    And Reframe is designed so that you can progressively replace Reframe code with code of your own.
    That way, you can progressively get rid of Reframe to eventually take full control over your app.